gary-gpt/chatbot-ui/docs/app/[locale]/login/password/page.tsx.md

 }
 ```

+## Import Statements

+The component imports several modules:

+- `ChangePassword` component from the utility components.
+This component is used to render the change password form.
+- `supabase` from the Supabase browser client library.
+This is used to interact with the Supabase backend, specifically to get the current user session.
+- `useRouter` from Next.js navigation.
+This hook allows the component to navigate between different pages.
+- `useEffect` and `useState` from React.
+These hooks are used to handle side effects and local state in the component.

+## Component Definition

-The `ChangePasswordPage` is a functional component that uses the `useState` and `useEffect` hooks from React.
+The `ChangePasswordPage` component is a default export from this module.
+It is a functional component that uses React hooks.

-- `useState` is used to define a `loading` state variable with an initial value of `true`.
-- `useRouter` is used to get the `router` object for navigating between pages.

-In the `useEffect` hook, an asynchronous function is invoked immediately to fetch the current session using `supabase.auth.getSession()`.
+## State Variables

+The component has a single state variable `loading` that is initially set to `true`.
+This variable is used to control the rendering of the component.

+## useEffect Hook

-- If there is no session (i.e., the user is not logged in), the user is redirected to the login page.
-- If a session exists, the `loading` state is set to `false`.
+The `useEffect` hook is used to perform a side effect after the component is rendered.
+In this case, it checks if the user is authenticated.
+If the user is not authenticated, it redirects them to the login page.
+If the user is authenticated, it sets the `loading` state to `false`.

+## Conditional Rendering

-If `loading` is `true`, the component returns `null`, meaning nothing is rendered.
+The component uses conditional rendering based on the `loading` state.
+If `loading` is `true`, the component returns `null`, effectively rendering nothing.
+If `loading` is `false`, it renders the `ChangePassword` component.

-Once `loading` is `false`, the `ChangePassword` component is returned, which allows the user to change their password.
+## Summary

+The `ChangePasswordPage` component is responsible for rendering the change password form to the user.
+It ensures that only authenticated users can access this page by checking the user's session and redirecting unauthenticated users to the login page.